suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 At the next boot, the bootloader will recognize a new firmware image in the secondary slot and will start decrypting the downloaded image sector-by-sector and will swap it with the image found in the primary slot.

+The swap should only take place after the signature on the plaintext is verified.
+Note that the plaintext firmware image is available in the primary slot only after the swap has been completed, unless "dummy decrypt" is used to compute the hash over the plaintext prior to executing the decrypt operation during a swap.
+Dummy decryption here refers to the decryption of the firmware image found in the secondary slot sector-by-sector and computing a rolling hash over the resulting plaintext firmware image (also sector-by-sector) without performing the swap operation.
+While there are performance optimizations possible, such as conveying hashes for each sector in the manifest rather than a hash of the entire firmware image, such optimizations are not described in this specification.

 This approach of swapping the newly downloaded image with the previously valid image is often referred as A/B approach.
 A/B refers to the two slots involved.